 Effects of global warming

-How to address global warming
+How to solve global warming

 A growing number of business leaders, government officials and private citizens are concerned about global warming and its implications, and are proposing steps to reverse the trend.

-"While some argue that 'the Earth will heal itself,' the natural processes for removing this human-caused CO2 from the atmosphere work on the timescale of hundreds of thousands to millions of years," Werne said.
+"While some argue that 'the Earth will heal itself,' the natural processes for removing this human-caused CO2 from the atmosphere work on the timescale of hundreds of thousands to millions of years," the University of Pittsburgh's Werne said.
 "So, yes, the Earth will heal itself, but not in time for our cultural institutions to be preserved as they are.
 Therefore, in our own self-interests, we must act in one way or another to deal with the changes in climate we are causing."

-Marc Lallanilla contributed to this article.
+Marc Lallanilla and Alina Bradford contributed to this article.

 - EPA: Climate Change Basic Information